coderwall-locust3/About/README.md

-#### The Desert Locust 3 Achievement is awarded to registered Coderwall members that have open sourced at least three original repo where Erlang is the dominant language.
+#### The Desert Locust 3 Achievement is awarded to registered Coderwall members that have open sourced at least three original repos where Erlang is the dominant language.

 ## What is Coderwall